 We are reiterating our meaningful underweight in non-U.S. Developed equity markets and our overweight in U.S. equities.
-Over the last five years our clients have meaningfully benefited from this view and over the next several years our positioning will continue to drive positive relative returns.
-As illustrated in Figure 1 (previous page), the U.S. has strongly outperformed Europe and Japan in dollar terms.
+Over the last five years our clients have meaningfully benefited from this view and over the next several years, our positioning will continue to drive positive relative returns.
+As illustrated in Figure 1, the U.S. has strongly outperformed Europe and Japan in dollar terms.

 Despite a meaningfully larger economy than other developed markets, the U.S. has delivered faster real GDP growth over the last five- and 10-year periods than other regions (see table below).See sources at the bottom of the webpage.

-Additionally, over the next 10 years the expected U.S. growth rate is expected to be higher than Western Europe and Japan as well (see chart below.)
+Additionally, over the next 10 years, the expected U.S. growth rate is expected to be higher than Western Europe and Japan as well (see Figure 2.)

 Our long-held view that the U.S. maintains a significantly more compelling framework for generating economic and profit growth—and, ultimately, stock performance—remains intact.
 This is illustrated by what we like to refer to as the 4Ps: